 These little bites are really easy to make and.
 The stuffed chicken itself is very mellow that suit various tastes.
 The sauce is more distinct but has such great flavors it's something that we lapped up every last drop.
 Both are easy to make but one thing to point out is be VERY careful when you set fire to the whisky.
 The flames can get very high, so watch where you do it and don't lean over.
 However, it's a necessary step to burn off the alcohol and save the sauce being bitter.

-While the colors might look a bit bland, this is a tasty dish that is also easy to make and versatile in how you serve it.
+While the colors might look a bit pale, don't let that put you off.
+This chicken with oatmeal stuffing is is a tasty dish that's also easy to make and versatile, too.
 It's got that comfort factor that's great for this time of year and would fit perfectly on a Burns Supper table, or for any occasion.
 Give it a try and enjoy.

 Try these other bite-sized appetizers: